The Mirror Crack'd from Side to Side: Developing the character of Marina Gregg

-Clinical and Experimental Ophthalmology emphasized that "Gregg" is the surname of the ophthalmologist who first described cataracts in congenital rubella syndrome, Norman Gregg, and described this as "one of [Christie's] most subtle clues to identify the murderer".
+The ophthalmologist who first described cataracts in congenital rubella syndrome was Norman Gregg, and the journal Clinical and Experimental Ophthalmology described the choice of surname as "one of [Christie's] most subtle clues to identify the murderer".

-The official site of the Agatha Christie estate suggests that, in writing Gregg, Christie was "influenced" by the life of American actress Gene Tierney.

-Tierney contracted German measles while pregnant with her first child, during her only appearance at the Hollywood Canteen in June 1943.
-The baby developed congenital rubella syndrome and was born prematurely, underweight and needing a total blood transfusion.
-Doctors told the parents on the day of the birth that the premature birth and the child's mental and physical disabilities were due to the mother contracting German measles in the first four months of the pregnancy; this was very hard news to absorb.
+The official site of the Agatha Christie estate suggests that, in writing Gregg, Christie had been influenced by the life of the American actress Gene Tierney.
+Tierney had contracted German measles while pregnant with her first child, during her only appearance at the Hollywood Canteen in June 1943, resulting in the baby developing congenital rubella syndrome.
 The deaf, partially blind and developmentally disabled child was later institutionalised in a psychiatric hospital.
-More than a year after that birth a woman asked Tierney for an autograph at a garden party.
-The woman said she had two years prior, while ill with German measles, skipped quarantine in order to visit the Hollywood Canteen and meet Tierney.
+More than a year after the birth, a woman asked Tierney for an autograph at a garden party.
+She said that, two years earlier while ill with German measles, she had skipped quarantine in order to visit the Hollywood Canteen and meet Tierney.

-Tierney's story was publicised before the novel was written.
 Tierney described the event in her autobiography 16 years after Christie wrote the novel.